openai_dart 0.4.5 copy "openai_dart: ^0.4.5" to clipboard

 • Moderations

-• Assistants (with tools and streaming support) beta
+• Assistants v2 (with structured outputs, tools and streaming support) beta

 • Threads